 Immuta Query Engine: Users are provided a basic Immuta PostgreSQL connection.
 The tables within this connection represent all the connected data across your organization.
 Those tables, however, are virtual tables, completely empty until a query is run.
 At query time the SQL is proxied through the virtual Immuta table down to the native database while enforcing the policy automatically.
 The Immuta SQL connection can be used within any Business Intelligence (BI) tool or integrated directly into code for interactive analysis.

-Native Dynamic Snowflake: Through the Native Dynamic Snowflake access pattern, Immuta applies policies directly in Snowflake, allowing data analysts to use the Snowflake Web UI and their existing BI tools and have per-user policies dynamically applied at query time.
+Snowflake Integration: Through the Native Dynamic Snowflake access pattern, Immuta applies policies directly in Snowflake, allowing data analysts to use the Snowflake Web UI and their existing BI tools and have per-user policies dynamically applied at query time.

-Native Snowflake Workspaces: Native Snowflake workspaces allow users to access protected data directly in Snowflake without having to go through the Immuta Query Engine.
+Snowflake Workspaces: Snowflake workspaces allow users to access protected data directly in Snowflake without having to go through the Immuta Query Engine.
 Within these workspaces, users can interact directly with Snowflake secure views, create derived data sources, and collaborate with other project members at a common access level.
 Because these derived data sources will inherit all appropriate policies, that data can then be shared outside the project.
 Additionally, derived data sources use the credentials of the Immuta system Snowflake account, which will allow them to persist after a workspace is disconnected.

 For more details about Snowflake workspaces, see the Projects Overview.

 S3: Immuta supports an S3-style REST API, which allows users to communicate with Immuta the same way they would with S3.
 Consequently, Immuta easily integrates with tools users may already be using to work with S3.